 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
-Approved by MSEC 9/2/20.
-Click here to see the supplemental resources for this guideline.

-If comments about this guideline, please contact Elizabeth_Tressler@ykhc.org.
+If comments about this guideline, please contact Elizabeth\Tressler@ykhc.org.
+Return to Table of Contents.